pcmolinari/CapstonePCM2/CapstoneRPresentation.md

-Concusion - Answer to the primary question
+Conclusion - Answer to the primary question
 ====================================
 <small><small><small>

-The results indicate that the previous averag of starts, maximun and minimun and number given by influential users is closely related to the average of stars for the year under investigation.
+The results indicate that the previous average of starts, maximum and minimum and number given by influential users is closely related to the average of stars for the year under investigation.

 The primary question of interest was answered by the model.
 So we can conclude that I can predict with almost 90% of accuracy.